-Alkaloids in Jujube are mainly grouped into two classes, the cyclopeptides, and isoquinolines.
-Nearly 100 cyclic peptide alkaloids in more massive quantities have now been isolated, such as jubanine C. Based on the backbone structure, it can be divided into three types, type I, II, and III varying in ring size.
+Alkaloids in Jujube are mainly grouped into two classes, cyclopeptides, and isoquinolines.
+Nearly 100 cyclic peptide alkaloids in more massive quantities have now been isolated, such as jubanine C. The backbone structure can be divided into three types: I, II, and III varying in ring size.
 Isoquinoline alkaloids reported include tepharine, N-nornuciforine, and asimilobine.

-Rhamnus Ziziphus cyclic adenosine monophosphate (cAMP) was found to be the highest in all plant and animal material measured.
+Rhamnus Ziziphus cyclic adenosine monophosphate (cAMP) was the highest in all plant and animal material measured.
 Also, proteins and 36 trace elements have been reported in Ziziphus jujuba.

-Jujube has many biological and pharmacological activities, mainly manifests in cardiovascular, central nervous, and immune systems.
+Jujube has many biological and pharmacological activities, mainly manifest in cardiovascular, central nervous, and immune systems.

 Effect on Cardiovascular System

-The cyclic adenosine monophosphate in Rhamnus Ziziphus has effects of enhancing myocardial contractility, dilating coronary blood vessels, improving myocardial nutrition, and inhibiting platelet aggregation.
-Jujube juice had been shown to significantly improve blood lipid levels of hyperlipidemia mice caused by a fat diet, with gavage of 10.5 ml testing juice daily for eight weeks.
+The cyclic adenosine monophosphate in Rhamnus Ziziphus enhances myocardial contractility, dilates coronary blood vessels, improves myocardial nutrition, and inhibits platelet aggregation.
+Jujube juice had been shown to significantly improve blood lipid levels of hyperlipidemia mice caused by a fat diet, with a gavage of 10.5 ml testing juice daily for eight weeks.